Explore this Section

 We also run events and activities that can help to support you prior to your arrival at Keele:

 Find out more about the diverse peer support schemes at Keele.

 Having a family can be rewarding, but juggling your responsibilities as a parent with university study can also be very tiring and place demands on your physical and emotional wellbeing.
 It is important that you look after yourself as well as your family.

 At Keele we offer a range of services to help students who are struggling with personal and emotional issues.

-The Student Welfare Team can offer advice and guidance on a range of different issues that you may face at University.
-If you would like to speak to an adviser you can contact them by phone, email or attend one of the daily drop in services.
-For more information you can visit the Student Welfare webpages or email email@example.com.
+The Student Support Team can offer advice and guidance on a range of different issues that you may face at University.
+If you would like to speak to an adviser you can contact them by phone, email or live chat.
+For more information you can visit the Student Welfare webpages or email firstname.lastname@example.org.

 Counselling and Mental Health